Wheeling, West Virginia: Primary and secondary

 As elsewhere in West Virginia, K–12 schools are organized at the county level of government.
 The public school system, Ohio County Schools, consists of 14 schools: nine elementary schools; four middle schools, which include Triadelphia Middle, nominated for the blue ribbon school award; and the nationally recognized Wheeling Park High School.
 Several parochial and private schools, including Wheeling Central Catholic High School, the Linsly School, and Wheeling Country Day School are located in the city.

 Postsecondary

 Wheeling is the hub of higher education in the Northern Panhandle of West Virginia.
 Wheeling University, a private university and the only Catholic college in the state of West Virginia, is located here.

 The main campus of West Virginia Northern Community College has recently been expanding with centers in downtown Wheeling; it focuses on job training and community development.
-Also located in close proximity to the city are West Liberty University (formerly West Liberty State College), a four-year university, and private Bethany College, giving area residents a wide variety of educational options.
+Also located in close proximity to the city are West Liberty University (formerly West Liberty State College), a four-year university, and private Bethany College.